FollyMaddy/MSX-tapemaker/readme.md

 If all goes well, your program wll be loaded

-The actual scripts depend op java, msx2cas and sox
+The actual scripts depend on java, msx2cas and sox

 After download, extract the zip.